tmaciejewski/ipa/README.md

 ## Requirements

-Python 3.4 is used as main language with BeautifulSoup and MySQL connnector.
-Data is stored in MySQL Server 5.5.
+Python 3 is used as the main language with BeautifulSoup and MySQL connnector libraries.
+Data is stored in MariaDB.
-Frontend is served by Apache 2.4 using mod_wsgi and Flask 0.10.
+Frontend is served by Apache 2.4 using mod_wsgi and Flask.

 ## Using as a CLI tool